pr-ptl/Hele-Shaw/README.md

-Futhermore, a nondimensional form could be given as
+Furthermore, a nondimensional form could be given as